 Hitting the trails in the Ottawa Valley is awesome!
 You will experience over 6,000+ acres of pristine forests, bush, open fields and Ottawa River waterfronts including; multiple water crossings and our Voyageur Bay horse swimming rest area.
 The footing is a mixture of clay, soil, gravel, and sand.
 (If your horse has sensitive feet, we highly recommend shoes or boots) Terrain features, water crossings, bridge crossings, gentle hills, open meadows, fields and direct access to the Ottawa River.

 Our trails go from beginner, intermediate to very experienced.
 If you are new to trail riding with your horse, please talk to us before heading out on the trails, as some of our trails are not for beginners and we can guide you on our trail map.
+Because accidents can happen, it is important to stay to the routes provided.
+In addition, horse riding can be a risky activity so it is advisable to have someone who has had Ottawa Cpr Training on hand.
 Many people come out to our trails because they love a challenge and you will get that out on some of our trail systems.
 There are also several trails that are perfect for beginner and intermediate riders.

 You will encounter places to cool off in the water with your horse, views of the white water rafters coming down the Ottawa River, streams and brooks to cross (and in some cases wooden bridges), scenic vistas of the Ottawa River, commanding views of the Gatineau hills and Ottawa Valley landscapes.
 Don’t forget your camera or you can rent one at The Resort.

 We also offer guided trail rides for people visiting the campground for the first time or who want to encounter something different.
 To book your guided tour, please provide at least 24 hours’ notice.

 Check out our Trail Map HERE